 What modalities do you offer, and how much experience do you have?

-In my equine wellness sessions, I combine my skills and knowledge to address the horse’s entire neuro-musculoskeletal system (the nervous system, the soft tissues, and the skeletal structure).
-This includes myofascial and craniosacral therapies, proprioceptive and somatic techniques, nerve release, massage, animal communication and energy work, and postural and movement exercises.
+In my equine wellness sessions, I combine my equine therapy skills and knowledge to address the horse’s entire neuro-musculoskeletal system (the nervous system, the soft tissues, and the skeletal structure).
+This includes myofascial and craniosacral therapies, proprioceptive and somatic techniques, nerve release, massage, communication and energy work, and postural and movement exercises.
 I also utilize red/infrared light therapy, stability pads, and equine kinesiology tape as needed.

 My methods work intimately with the nervous system.
 Simply put, the nervous system governs all other systems within the body, and connects all of the tissues and structures.
 The nervous system stores pain, trauma, and motor patterns.
 It's deeply connected to emotional well-being.
 It is the key to working in a way that honours the physical, the emotional, and the spiritual being of the horse.